Chip Review (September 2023): best app for saving?

 Here’s a summary of the positive chip reviews:

-Negative Chip review tend to talk about these few things:
+Negative Chip reviews tend to talk about these few things:

-Chip and Plum offer a very similar set of services overall both in terms of features and subscription models.
+Chip and Plum offer very similar sets of services overall, both in terms of features and subscription models.

-Each company has its appeals over one another but the general consensus is you get more from Plum.
+Each company has its appeals over one another, but the general consensus is that you get more from Plum.

 Just remember that whenever you invest, your capital is at risk.

-Now this Chip review is drawing to a close, here’s my take on the app taking into account my experience as well as others.
+Now, this Chip review is drawing to a close.
+Here’s my take on the app, taking into account my experience as well as the experience of others.

-The app was created with its main purpose to help people save.
+The app was created with its main purpose of helping people save.

 The overwhelming majority of users, including myself, think it does that.

-By automating the process with AI, it allows people to get on with their lives whilst Chip is saving for them in the background.
+By automating the process with AI, it allows people to get on with their lives while Chip is saving for them in the background.

-However, money management is a competitive space and there are a wide arrange of other apps and even banks that are great in this field.
+However, money management is a competitive space, and there’s a wide range of other apps and even banks that are great in this field.

 Chip, in comparison to the competition, could be considered rather simple because it remains true to saving.